The Wacky World of Tex Avery: United States

-In 2003, Sterling Entertainment Group released three VHSs/DVDs of the series titled Power Pooch to the Rescue, Pompeii Pete in the 21st Century and Tex Rides Again, each containing nine cartoons from their respective segments.
+On October 7, 2003, Sterling Entertainment Group released three VHSs/DVDs of the series titled Power Pooch to the Rescue, Pompeii Pete in the 21st Century and Tex Rides Again, each containing nine cartoons from their respective segments.
 On the DVD versions, three bonus cartoons are featured with other characters from the show, like Freddy the Fly.
 The Tex Avery and Pompeii Pete DVDs were re-released in 2007 by NCircle Entertainment.

 In February 2013, Mill Creek Entertainment released The Wacky World of Tex Avery- Volume 1 on DVD in Region 1 for the first time.
 The four-disc set features the first 40 episodes of the series and includes a bonus episode of Bump in the Night.
 Additionally, "Rodeo, Rodeo, Where for Art Thou Rodeo? / The Dis-Orderly / A Bird in the Brain is Worth Two in the Bush" appears as a bonus episode on Gadget Boy's Adventures in History: The Complete Series Region 1 DVD.

 The show at one point was available on Hulu, and has since been removed from the service.
 It is currently available on Tubi and Fandango at Home.

 Later syndication

-After the show's run on M6 in France, the show re-aired on Télétoon In March 2002, and on Canal+ Family and Gulli in 2008 and 2010, respectively.
+After the show's run on M6 in France, the show re-aired on Télétoon in March 2002, and on Canal+ Family and Gulli in 2008 and 2010, respectively.

 In Italy, the show was shown to Mediaset in 1999.
 The Italian dub of the show is also broadcast to Telebimbi, a Canadian Category B-exempt Italian language specialty channel.

 In the United States, The Program Exchange syndicated the series primarily on Fox and UPN stations from 1997 to 2004.
 In 2010, the program re-aired in the United States for the first time in a decade, where it was a part of the weekday morning Cookie Jar Toons programming block on the now-defunct digital subchannel This TV.
 The show was removed from the lineup on September 26, 2011.
 Most episodes of the show were also available on Hulu and Jaroo.com.
 These prints plaster the DIC logo with the 2008 Cookie Jar logo.
 As of 2022, episodes 1-52 are available on Tubi.
 In 2025, the show began airing on MeTV Toons, where episodes 53-65 aired for the first time on American television since the end of its syndicated run for nearly 15 years.